keshavjha005/MovieStarReact-Moviesearch-/README.md

 <h1>Contributing</h1>
-If you want to contribute to MovieFlix, you can do so by creating a pull request.
+If you want to contribute to Moviestar, you can do so by creating a pull request.
 Before submitting your pull request, make sure to follow these guidelines:

 •Follow the code style of the project.
 •Write tests for your code.